What you need to sell your arts and crafts online: Pricing your art products online, for Native American visual artists and craftspeople

 • How to maintain branding and authenticity information in product sales

 recording of the event is now available.
+For a complete list of events, visit the series page.

 Additional information

-This virtual program is hosted by the USPTO’s Global Intellectual Property Academy.
+This virtual program was hosted by the USPTO’s Global Intellectual Property Academy.
 OPIA advises the administration and other federal government departments and agencies on domestic and international intellectual property (IP) legal and policy issues.
 It also provides technical assistance and training on IP-related matters to U.S. stakeholders and both U.S. and foreign government officials.

 This event is part of a series: E-commerce for Native American artists